ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

       Jenkins SSH Credentials

 8. Add a new node (select a name and select `Permanent Agent`):
-    Set the number of executors so that it matches your machine's specs: This is the number of concurrent builds this agent can handle
+    Set the number of executors so that it matches your machine's specs: This is the number of concurrent builds this agent can handle.
+It is recommended to match the number of cores of the machine, but you might want to adjust this later if needed.

     Set the remote root directory to ```/home/jenkins/remote_agent```.